Devographics/StateOfJS-legacy/README.md

 > Please make sure to use yarn if you go for manual install as we only provide lock files for this tool.

-You have several options to install project dependencies, you can either install them manually using standard `yarn install` inside the various directories you're planing to work on or use custom make targets.
+You have several options to install project dependencies, either by installing them manually via standard `yarn install` inside the various directories you're planning to work on, or by using custom make targets.

 Another option is to install all dependencies using the following command: